goodpuppies/workman/markdown/diagnostics/auditable-error-diagnostics.md

 ## Decision

-`wm-mini` should move toward auditable diagnostics:
+`wm-mini` should replace message-shaped diagnostics with auditable diagnostics:

 - diagnostics as failed rule instances
 - facts and constraints as retained semantic evidence